gedsonmarcelino/design-patterns/README.md

 # Clean Architecture and Clean Code

-This is all tasks made in Clean Architecture and Clean Code course offer by branas.
+This is all tasks made in Clean Architecture and Clean Code course offered by branas.io.